-1. Annual adjustments to the PDS Fee Schedule shall be adjusted using the "Seattle-Tacoma- Bremerton, WA Consumer Price Index (CPI) for All Urban Consumers."
-In January of each year, the CPI for the year end shall be compared with the most recent June-to-June index comparison, and the fees and charges shall be adjusted accordingly.
+1. Annual adjustments to the PDS Fee Schedule shall be adjusted made using the "Seattle-Tacoma- Bremerton, WA Consumer Price Index (CPI) for All Urban Consumers."
+In January of each year, the CPI for the year end shall be compared with the most recent June-to-June index comparison, and shall be used to adjust the fees and charges shall be adjusted accordingly.
 Permit fees adjusted by the CPI will be rounded to the nearest \$0.50 for fees under \$10, to the nearest \$1 for fees between \$10 and \$100, and to the nearest \$10 for fees greater than \$100.
 Total permit fees due at issuance will be rounded to the nearest dollar.